rcaelers/workrave-website/content/en/docs/breaks/breaks.md

 #### Restbreaks

 The following window is shown when you are taking a restbreak.
-Workrave can configured to show a number of exercises at the start of a break.
+Workrave can be configured to show a number of exercises at the start of a break.

 ![Restbreak with exercises](/images/screenshots/restbreak-exercise.png)